Measuring changes in polarisation using Singular Value Decomposition of network graphs: Introduction

-In this paper we present a novel method of measuring polarisation that follows from both Laclau \& Mouffe and Baldassarri \& Gelman, namely using Singular Value Decomposition to determine the correlation structure of social networks.
+In this paper we present a novel method of measuring polarisation that follows from both Laclau Mouffe \cite{laclau_hegemony_1985}, and Baldassarri and Gelman \cite{Baldassarri_partisans_2008}, namely using Singular Value Decomposition to determine the embedded dimensionality of social networks.
+We draw from similar uses of this method in ecology to find the number of niches in an ecological community \cite{Stouffer_plant_2021}.
+Since the embedded dimensionality corresponds to the number of uncorrelated singular values, this corresponds to how much correlation there is in the structure of the network.
 Using social networks allows us to capture interactions between people that are not explicitly political — being neighbours, sharing a workplace, etc — but which become politicised and segregated during extreme polarisation.
 As such, we are able to determine whether correlation is increasing not just among possible political positions, but whether it is increasing among social determinants of interaction as well.
 Our method gives a value that corresponds to the network's capacity for complexity, and is inversely related to its level of polarisation.
 Incorporating these additional layers of a society into the analysis should make it easier to detect whether polarisation is occurring.